ParedesGab/PP2-memory-game/README.md

 ## Features left to implement

 - Implement a more dynamic galaxy-themed background (e.g., moving nebulas).

 - Add a space-themed sound effect by implementing an event listener in JavaScript that triggers whenever a match occurs.

+- Add animations for card flips and matches to enhance the user experience.

 - Implement visual feedback (e.g., a highlight) for matched pairs.
 - Allow users to navigate back to the home page directly from the memory game.
-However, this option is intentionally excluded to encourage players to stay on the game page longer, with the added flexibility to restart the game if they wish.
+Please note that for now this option was intentionally excluded to encourage players to stay on the game page longer, with the added flexibility to restart the game if they wish.

-- I intentionally left out a timer to keep the game relaxed and stress-free.
+- I intentionally left out a timer to keep the game relaxed and pressure-free.
 However, if feedback suggests it, I’d be happy to implement it with JavaScript.

--
+- Due to time constraints, I used onclick in all buttons of the HTML document for faster implementation.
+However, I recognize that mixing structure (HTML) with functionality (JS) is not best practice, as it can make the code harder to maintain and does not facilitate collaboration in team environments.
+After the project is graded, I plan to refactor the code by removing inline onclick attributes, and instead handling events via JavaScript by adding event listeners, ensuring better separation of concerns and improving maintainability.

 ---
 ## Design